taareek/taareek/README.md

 - 👋 Hi, I’m Tarek Aziz
-- 👀 I’m interested in Machine Learning, Computer Vision, Deep Learning, Human Psychology, Nature and Ancient History.
+- 👀 I’m interested in integrating machine learning algorithms into web applications.
-- 🌱 I’m currently learning Computer Vision, Neural Networks and Software Engineering.
+- 🌱 I’m currently learning machine learning, deep learning and their deployment.
-- 💞️ I’m looking to collaborate on Research work.
+- 💞️ I’m looking to collaborate on Research and software engineering.
 - 📫 You can reach me via email.

 <!---